 Being able to obtain letters of recommendation that echo your abilities and preparation for the residency you’ve chosen is vital for applicants.
 This is especially true for certain specialties like emergency medicine.
 While this field has a standardized format that is given great weight when candidates are considered, other areas rely heavily on the feedback from physicians and other individuals that are in the field you hope to pursue.

-Trinity's clerkship program has been structured to allow students to stay in one location for all core rotations.
-This structure promotes a strong bond between student and preceptor who work 1:1, developing a close relationship while building a solid foundation.
+Trinity’s clerkship program has been structured to allow students to stay in one location for all core rotations.
+This structure promotes a strong bond between student and preceptor, developing a close relationship while building a solid foundation.

 5. Compelling Personal Statement